-Table 63 Button Actions (continued)
+Table 57 Button Actions (continued)

-Action Description Name Directory When the user presses a button assigned to "Name Directory", they are transferred to the name directory, which allows callers to reach a person by spelling the person's name.
-The system matches the letters entered by the caller to a Name in the list of User Profiles.
-If the system finds more than three matches, it prompts the caller to enter more letters.
-When the system identifies three or fewer matches, it allows the caller to choose from among the matched name announcements.
-During a search, the system ignores any User Profile that does not have a recorded name announcement.
-System Disconnect Allows the caller to have the system close the connection.
-This feature can save time for callers who call into the system using a calling card.
-By having the system disconnect them instead of breaking the connection themselves, they can dial other calls without re-entering all of their calling card information.
-To activate System Disconnect, the user must enter a 2-digit key sequence.
-You may want to make system users aware of this sequence.
-Transfer to Voice Mail Allows callers to leave a voice message for a person without ringing that person's telephone.
-Users can also call in and listen to their voice mail from a remote location.
-Exit Menu Returns the caller to the previous, parent menu.
-Available only in submenus.
-Prompted Transfer Instructs callers to press a button before dialing a known extension.
+Action Description Transfer to Voice Mail Allows callers to leave a voice message for a person without ringing that person's phone, or allows users to call in and listen to their voice mail from a remote location.
+Value - Not used.
+Exit Menu Available in submenus only.
+Allows the caller to return to the next menu up in the menu tree.
+Value - Not used Prompted Transfer Instructs callers to press a button before dialing a known extension.
 The prompt should include a message something like this: "If you know your party's extension, press 5, and then dial the extension."
-Reserved in Dial Plan Interprets a specified digit as the first number of an extension.
-Single Digit Transfer Allows a caller to reach a specific destination by pressing a specific button.
-For example, you could assign button 1 to a shared line or a Hunt Group into the Sales Department.
-In the menu prompt, you would record: "To reach our Sales Department, press 1."
-By default, single-digit transfer can only forward to internal extension numbers.
-If you want to transfer calls to an external number, you must alter Table 2 of the dial plan (Incoming Table) to specify the external number.
+Value - Not used.
+Reserved in Dial Plan Interprets a specified button as the first number of an extension.
+For example, in the default 4-digit dial plan, extensions begin at 1000, so you could not use 1 as an option for an Auto Attendant menu.
+Value - Not used Single Digit Transfer Allows a caller to reach a specific destination by pressing a specific button.
+For example, you could assign button 6 to a hunt group extension in the Sales Department.
+In the menu prompt, you would record: "To reach our Sales Department, press 6."
+You could also use Single Digit Transfer to specify a destination, typically the Attendant Console extension, for the time-out option (T/O).
+By default, Single Digit Transfer can forward only to internal extension numbers.
+To transfer calls to an external number, you must first alter Table 2 of the dial plan (Incoming Table) to specify the external number.
+Value - Any valid extension

-CAUTION: Use care when allowing access to PSTN ports using Table 2, as this can create the possibility of toll fraud.
+CAUTION: Use care when allowing access to PSTN ports using Dial Plan Table 2, as this can create the possibility of toll fraud.

-Table 63 Button Actions (continued)
+Table 5 7 Button Actions (continued) iable 5 / DULLOII ACTIONS (COITHIILE

 Action Description Enter Submenu Puts the caller into a submenu of options.
 When you assign the Enter Submenu action to a button and then click Apply , a down-arrow button appears to the right of the row.
 Click this down-arrow button to configure the submenu that you want to associate with the main menu.
 The entry in the Task Description field for this button becomes the submenu name.
 Submenu button actions include "Exit menu" to allow callers to return to the next highest menu.
 Otherwise, submenu button actions are identical with main menu button actions.
 Each menu can have up to 20 levels of submenus.
-For an example that uses submenus, see "Three Greetings, a Main Menu, and a Submenu" earlier in this chapter.
+For an example that uses submenus, see "Three Greetings, a Main Menu, and a Submenu" on page 316 .
+Value - Not used